 Florida boy, 2, died in sweltering van at daycare center after driver turned off safety alarm, report says

-The 2-year-old Florida boy who died inside a daycare center's sweltering van last week was reportedly left alone after the driver failed to follow protocol and had switched off a safety alarm.
+The 2-year-old Florida boy who died inside a daycare center's sweltering van last week was left alone after the driver reportedly failed to follow protocol and switched off a safety alarm.

 Noah Sneed was found dead in the parking lot of Ceressa’s Day Care & Preschool in Oakland Park on July 29 after being left inside the vehicle for more than five hours as temperatures soared to around 93 degrees, the Miami Herald reported.

-“They need to pay for what was done,” Teresa Brown, the child’s great aunt, told the Miami Herald.
+“They need to pay for what was done,” Teresa Brown, the child’s great-aunt, told the Miami Herald.
 “They need to pay for this negligence.”

 HOUSTON DAYCARE BUS DRIVER CHARGED OVER DEATH OF 3-YEAR-OLD IN 113-DEGREE VEHICLE